MicrosoftDocs/azure-dev-docs/articles/ansible/dynamic-inventory-configure.md

     ```

     **Key point:**
     * Ansible uses the inventory file name and extension to identify which inventory plug-in to use.
-To use the Azure dynamic inventory plug-in the file must end with `azure_rm` and have an extension of either `yml` or `yaml`.
+To use the Azure dynamic inventory plug-in, the file must end with `azure_rm` and have an extension of either `yml` or `yaml`.

 1. Run the following command to query the VMs within the resource group: